TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Introduction

 Empirically, TsLLM demonstrates strong performance on tasks that require integrating temporal signals with language.
 TsLLM significantly outperforms frontier LLMs on time series question-answering (QA) benchmarks, matches or exceeds specialized systems for QA on electrocardiogram data, and beats both LLM-based methods and traditional models on a contextual forecasting benchmark.
-It also retains most of its performance on standard text-only LLM evaluations.
-On traditional time series benchmarks, TsLLM is competitive with dedicated models on forecasting (e.g., GIFT-Eval) and classification (e.g., UCR), even though it is not optimized for purely numerical tasks.
+It does this while maintaining its performance on standard text-only LLM evaluations.
+On traditional time series benchmarks, TsLLM is competitive with dedicated models on forecasting and classification, even though it is not optimized for purely numerical tasks.
 Ablations show that few-shot prompting provides significant gains in most settings, and that the performance of TsLLM scales with the size of the pretrained LLM it is built on, suggesting that its performance can be improved by scaling up further.
-The primary contributions of this work are: \begin{enumerate} \item The TsLLM model architecture, which integrates a time series encoder and decoder with a pretrained LLM, and allows for interleaved text and time series inputs and outputs. \item A high-fidelity patch-based encoder-decoder for time series signals that is pretrained on a diverse set of time series data with a $\beta$-VAE objective to produce compact, information-dense representations for use in the LLM. \item A multi-stage training procedure that aligns the LLM with the encoder and decoder models, then trains it to solve a wide range of time series analysis tasks on diverse data, adding temporal perception abilities to the LLM while preserving its language competence. \item Strong empirical results on benchmarks that require integrating temporal signals with language, as well as traditional time series tasks. \item A large corpus of multimodal interleaved text and numerical time series sequences, comprising over two million examples and 20 billion tokens in total, which were collected, augmented, and synthesized for training TsLLM. \item We are releasing both the data and code for TsLLM to enable further research in this area (links to come). \end{enumerate}
+The primary contributions of this work are: \begin{enumerate}[noitemsep,leftmargin=*] \item The TsLLM model architecture, which integrates a time series encoder and decoder with a pretrained LLM, and allows for interleaved text and time series inputs and outputs. \item A high-fidelity patch-based encoder-decoder for time series signals that is pretrained on a diverse set of time series data with a $\beta$-VAE objective to produce compact, information-dense representations for use in the LLM. \item A multi-stage training procedure that aligns the LLM with the encoder and decoder models, then trains it to solve a wide range of time series analysis tasks on diverse data, adding temporal perception abilities to the LLM while preserving its language competence. \item Strong empirical results on benchmarks that require integrating temporal signals with language, as well as traditional time series tasks. \item A large corpus of multimodal interleaved text and numerical time series sequences, comprising over 25 billion tokens in total, which were collected, augmented, and synthesized for training TsLLM. \item We will release both the data and code for TsLLM to enable further research in this area. \end{enumerate}

 Our goal is not to replace specialized time series models on pure numerical tasks, as they are effective and efficient for time series-specific tasks.
 Rather, TsLLM targets problems that require integrating temporal analysis with domain knowledge and natural-language interaction.
 We view TsLLM as complementary to dedicated time series models and foundation models: it expands what practitioners can do with temporal data by enabling direct, language-based interaction that is grounded in the underlying signals.